NEWS Get the best Plastic, Cosmetic and Pediatric Surgery at an affordable cost.

 Degrees of Burns:

-Percentage Burn assessment
+Percentage Burn assessment:

 Accurate assessment of burn percentage is crucial for determining the severity of a burn injury and guiding appropriate medical interventions.
 The Wallace Rule of Nines is a widely used method for estimating the extent of burn injury in adults .It is a quick and practical tool used to estimate the percentage of total body surface area (BSA) affected by burns.
 The body is divided into regions, each representing approximately 9% or multiples thereof.
 The regions include the head, chest, abdomen, upper back, lower back, each arm, each leg, and the genital area.